koliseoapi/help/content/about/privacy.md

 * We encrypt our services using SSL.
 * We delegate to secure third-party providers your user credentials, so that Koliseo does not have access to your username and password.
 * We delegate the handling of your credit card details to secure, specialized third-party processing platforms.
-* We store our data in one of the most secure Cloud providers, which add extra layers of physical and logical protection.
+* We store our data in one of the most secure Cloud providers, which adds extra layers of physical and logical protection.

 ## Changes